Manirampur Government High School: Structure

 The school enrolls students from class (grade) 6 to 10.
 The school operates in one shift.
 Each class has average 60 students.
 Class 9 and 10 are subdivided into three sections: science, arts, and commerce group.

 Admission

 Students don't need to participate in any admission test for getting chance into this school.
-Presently the admission test is abolished & students are admitted through Lottery system maintained by Ministry of Education.
+Presently the admission test is abolished and students are admitted through Lottery system maintained by the Ministry of Education.

 Daily assembly

-In order to create disciplined mind and obedience, assembly is called every day before schooling.
-Reciting from Al-Quran, Geeta, oath and singing national anthem of Bangladesh.
-Thus patriotism and moralities are grown in students' minds.
+To promote discipline and obedience, the school holds a daily assembly before classes.
+The assembly includes recitations from the Quran and the Gita, an oath, and the singing of the national anthem of Bangladesh.

 Uniform

 The school uniform is white shirt with navy blue full pant, white shoes and navy blue sweater (for winter only).
 The school's monogram is printed on the shirt's pocket and shoulder cuff is provided from school.

 Exam system and result

 There are two terms in a year.
 First one is 'Half-yearly' term (January - June) another one is 'Annual' term (July - December).
 Students get every of their results in their personal score-card.